Why the Proposed Tax Hike on Bitcoin is Unfair

 and Consob: if these are the cultural prejudices with which they will approach the issue, I fear for us and for the Italian crypto industry.

 For this reason, along with major industry companies, we have requested a dialogue with the Ministry of Economy and Finance.
-The appeal has also been signed by top professionals and leading academic institutions in the crypto field.
+The open letter has also been signed by top professionals and leading academic institutions in the crypto field.
 Solutions can be found to increase revenue, support the country’s economic growth without injustice, preserve investor trust, and support entrepreneurs, such as incentives to bring underground activities into the open and encourage service providers to take on tax withholding roles.

 Only with balanced regulation can Italy seize the opportunities offered by the crypto ecosystem and allow the development of a modern, inclusive, and competitive financial system.
 With its savings capacity, Italy has the opportunity and necessity to position itself as a hub for financial innovation: to do so, it needs fair, growth-oriented tax policies, not punitive and discriminatory ones.